woestreich/personalsite/content/research.md

 <br/>

 ### II.
-Bioacoustics as a tool for behavioral ecology in cryptic species and difficult-to-observe ecosystems
+Bioacoustics for cryptic behavioral ecology
 ![song](../img/bm_bp_song.png)
 <sup>*A visual representation (spectrogram) of ~30 minutes of audio recording from [MBARI's MARS hydrophone](https://www.mbari.org/soundscape-listening-room/), showing overlapping blue and fin whale songs.
 These songs encode remarkable behavioral information, making their detection useful to whales, researchers, and managers of the ecosystems these animals inhabit.*</sup>